-Anton Horton is the student in class who is never afraid to ask questions; he is the friend who always speaks up for what he believes in; he is the leader who is committed to making a difference.
+Anton Horton is the student in class who is never afraid to ask questions.
+He is the friend who always speaks up for what he believes in.
+He is the kind of leader who won’t stop working until he feels he’s made an impact.
 With tenacity, pride and fearlessness, Horton is changing the Adrian College experience.

 Over the course of his undergraduate career, Horton’s voice within the student body has amplified new kinds of conversations on campus and across the country.
 He is involved in the Student Government Association, and most notably, Brothers in Action, an organization focused on retaining African American students on campus.
 His journey to leadership, however, hasn’t always traveled on an upward trajectory.
 After quitting basketball his sophomore year, he had to find a purpose beyond identifying as a student-athlete.

 “In 2014, I came in with about 20 freshmen on the basketball team.
 I was ready to have fun and wasn’t even thinking about who was going to be here next semester or next year,” Horton said of his first year at school.
 “Most of my friends ended up leaving, and when they left, I wasn’t doing as well in the classroom.
 I was thinking to myself, ‘What am I going to do now?’”

 Horton then realized he couldn’t be alone in feeling isolated.
 His sophomore year, he and a friend went to Academic Services to see if they could start a club to support African American students at Adrian College.

 That was back in 2015.
 Now, Brothers in Action still aims to retain students, but is open to anyone at AC who needs an outlet to express themselves.
 Horton attests because of the support members receive, students that are involved in Brothers in Action are compelled to succeed in the classroom and see a 30 percent GPA increase after only one semester of participation.